 - 1/2 cup chopped walnuts or pecans, optional for topping

-- Add cooked apples to serving bowls and top with toasted nuts and/or a scoop of vanilla ice cream or a dollop of freshly whipped cream.
-You can also let the apples cool and stir them into plain or vanilla yogurt.
-Store leftovers in the refrigerator for up to 5 days.
+Add cooked apples to serving bowls and top with nuts and a scoop of vanilla ice cream or a dollop of freshly whipped cream.

 Store leftover apples in the refrigerator for up to 4 days and reheat in the microwave for 20 seconds, or stir them into oatmeal or vanilla/plain yogurt– no need to reheat!